 Divers need to communicate underwater and use special signals to help achieve it.
 Good clear communication is important when diving.
 Methods of communication include the following:

 - Banging on your cylinders

-- Touching your buddy
+- Touching your buddy or dive professional

 - Revving of an engine by the skipper to recall divers